SCMEdev/scme/README.md

 ## SCME

-*(This specific branch is the testbranch of Jonatan and may or may not work properly)*

 This is the public repository for the development of the *SCME* potential.

 When you use the *SCME* potential in your research please **cite** the paper describing the method